perpy08/Phas-VoiceTimer/README.md

 \- Adjustable voice speaking speed

-\- Six built-in themes (Default White, Dark Mode, Pastel Green/Pink/Blue/Red)
+\- Built-in themes

-\- Remembers your microphone, voice, speed, and theme between launches
+- Remembers your microphone, voice, speed, and theme between launches

 \- Auto-installs its own Python dependencies on first run -- no manual